mProjectsCode/obsidian-media-db-plugin/README.md

 ## Obsidian Media DB Plugin

-A plugin that can query multiple APIs for movies, series, anime, manga, games, music and wiki articles, and import them into your vault.
+A plugin that can query multiple APIs for movies, series, anime, manga, books, games, music and wiki articles, and import them into your vault.

 ### Features